lucidrains/lambda-networks/README.md

 ## Lambda Networks - Pytorch

-Implementation of LambdaNetworks, an attention-based solution for image recognition that reaches SOTA.
-The title of the paper claims it is free of attention when in fact it converged on the linear-attention solution other groups have been working on, with the (key x values) rebranded as λ.
+Implementation of Lambda Networks, an attention-based solution for image recognition that reaches SOTA.
+The title of the paper suggests it is free of attention when in fact it converged on the linear-attention solution other groups have been working on, with the (key x values) rebranded as λ.

 ## Install